PAUL34913/msp1-cv/README.md

 ### Skeleton

 For the UI, I have decided to use a single page for the personal information, whilst using independant pages for contact, blog, portfolio and CV download.
 I believe by doing this, the initial page will read as a CV and give the user the important information first, with the organisation of content based on what I believe is priority to the user.
-Blog and portfolio will have their own pages to give them a personal space for returning users.
+Blog, portfolio and contact forrm will have their own pages to give them a personal space for returning users.
 CV download will link to a traditonal styled CV in .PDF format so that the user can download and/or print if required.
 I have also provided social links to various platforms including my GitHub repositories.

 The navbar, social links, and contact button are all fixed to the top of the viewport.
 Reagrdless of scrolling, they are always present for quick and easy access to the remainder of the site.